maartenba/maartenba.github.io/_posts/2022-09-XX-rate-limiting-web-applications.markdown

 That profile picture upload that usually gets small images uploaded?
 Guaranteed someone will try to upload a 500MB picture of the universe at some point.

 When you build an application, there's a very real chance that you don't know how it will be used, and what potential abuse may look like.
-You are sharing CPU, memory and database usage among your users, One bad actor, whether intentional or accidental, can break or make your application slow, spoiling the experience for other users.
+You are sharing CPU, memory and database usage among your users.
+One bad actor, whether intentional or accidental, can break or make your application slow, spoiling the experience for other users.

 ### What is rate limiting?